 SIGNIFICANCE: There is a very low rate of serious injury to clients receiving community services, but these are individually significant events.
-The 15 adult injuries that resulted in deaths reported in the July-September '17 quarter are further categorized as: 3 suicides, 2 homicides, 4 car accident, and 1 undetermined.
+The 10 adult injuries that resulted in deaths reported in the January-March '19 quarter are further categorized as: 6 suicides, 1 car accident, 5 homicides, 4 drug overdoses, and 2 accidents.
 All the events had a death determination performed by service provider with no indications of need for abuse/neglect investigation.

-Duration of Investigation Process for Community Services
+Duration of Investigation Process for Community Servcies

-NOTE: Timelines are divided into 4 distinct stages of the investigation -- the bars show the average duration (in working days) for all final determinations made in each quarter, whereas the line superimposes the overall average duration of typical cases as defined by the 90% probability distribution of the times for each stage of the investigation.
+NOTE: Timelines are divided into 4 distinct stages of the investigation -- the bars show the average duration (in working days) for all final determinations made in each quarter, whereas the line superimposes the overall average duration of typical cases.
 This shows both SCL and CMHC cases.
-The October-December '16 quarter reflects one event where investigation took much longer than usual (over 300 days) due to waiting on DNA results.